Tipi-Hack/tipi-hack.github.io/_posts/2019-04-14-breizhctf-19-primera-sangra.md

 ### Bonus
 We initially thought that the brute-force would be more difficult and we thought we would need to make use of password rules.
 How to combine this with our custom Python script?
-We can chain John-the-Ripper, only used to generate password candidates using a dictionnary and rules and outputs them to `stdout`, with our script to format it and compute the hash of the whole.
+We can chain John-the-Ripper and the script.
+First, John is only used to generate password candidates using a dictionnary and rules and outputs them to `stdout`, then our script formats it and computes the hash of the whole.
+We want to pipe both to prevent creating a huge file.
 The script is modified as follows to iterate on `stdin` candidate passwords:
 ```python
 import hashlib